iacgm/website/content/posts/c2bf.md

 ### IR Generation

 This is really where the magic happens.
 But before discussing the compilation it's important to consider what the IR will look like.
-Our IR language must account for the fact that Brainfuck not have random access memory, and so every decision about where we store each value will create tangible, difficult obstacles when we try to translate into Brainfuck.
+Our IR language must account for the fact that Brainfuck does not have random access memory, and so every decision about where we store each value will create tangible, difficult obstacles when we try to translate into Brainfuck.

-This is a bit of a riddle that I encourage you to consider.
+This is a bit of a puzzle that I encourage you to consider.
 Noticing a solution for this problem is what inspired me to work on this project at all.

 The idea is to use a [stack-based](https://en.wikipedia.org/wiki/Stack-oriented_programming) IR.
 What this means is that our instructions will not take any arguments, and we will instead operate on a single stack.
 This way, when we translate to Brainfuck, we will (for the most part) not have any arguments to retrieve from memory.